The Newman Apostolate, John Henry Cardinal Newman,

 The Council affirmed Newman’s assertion that in matters of faith, the faithful can and will discern to truth in any age, including the present age and carry the gospel forward.

 John Henry Newman was appointed Cardinal in the Catholic Communion in 1879.
-In 2010 he was beatified by Pope Benedict in an open air Mass at Birmingham, England.
-In 2012 we celebrate the 50th anniversary of the convocation of Vatican II.
-His legacy continues as we build a faithful community for the future of the Church by investing time, talent and treasure in a new generation.
+In 2010 he was beatified by Pope Benedict in an open-air Mass at Birmingham, England.
+Pope Francis canonized Cardinal Newman in October 2019; his feast day is celebrated on October 9.
+We celebrate his legacy which continues as we build a faithful community for the future of the Church by investing time, talent and treasure in a new generation.

-Today thousands of Catholic students attend the University of Kentucky and other Kentucky Universities.
-We continue quietly working to provide the means of supporting students as they instruct their minds and hearts on the way to choosing their particular vocations.
-We are honored to carry on the mission established by John Henry Newman.
+Today thousands of Catholic students attend colleges and universities throughout Kentucky.
+We continue quietly working to provide the means of supporting Catholic students as they instruct their minds and hearts on the way to choosing their particular vocations.
+We are honored to carry on the mission established by Saint John Henry Newman.